CodeGlassDotIO/Docs/_docs/features/RealtimeDataCollection.md

 ![assets/img/ApplicationInstanceWindow/MemoryStatisticsOverview.png](../../assets/img/ApplicationInstanceWindow/MemoryStatisticsOverview.png)

 ## Garbage Collection Invocations
 Garbage collection invocations is a new feature in CodeGlass and is still under development.
-Currently, it is available only as an experimental feature in our [Experimental Edition](../Editions/Experimental.md) and at this point it is only supported by the [Julia runtime](supportedruntimes.md#julia).
+Currently, it is available only as an experimental feature in our [Experimental Edition](../Editions/Experimental.md) and at this point it is only supported by the [Julia](supportedruntimes.md#julia) and [.NET](supportedruntimes.md#net-framework) runtimes.

 If your applications creates a lot of memory, garbage collection can take a lot of time and significantly slow your application down.
 To be able to track these kind of issues down CodeGlass will track every garbage collection that gets triggered by your application.